 Keep your helmet and don’t alter it in any way.

 These are helpful as they contain documented information such as the contact information for any witnesses.
-Other information that may be included is the contact information of any witnesses, the weather, and details including if the motorist received a citation for speeding, failure to yield the right of way, etc..
+Other information that may be included in the contact information of any witnesses, the weather, and details including if the motorist received a citation for speeding, failure to yield the right of way, etc.

 Use a camera or your cell phone to take photographs of the scene.
 Make sure you photograph your motorcycle as it lies on the ground and any other debris related to the accident.
 It’s also helpful to take photos of the people involved in the accident.